Steve Earle: 1974–1999

-2000 to present
+2000–present

 Earle presented excerpts of his poetry and fiction writing at the 2000 New Yorker Festival.
-His novel, I'll Never Get Out of This World Alive, was published in the spring of 2011 and a collection of short stories called Doghouse Roses followed that June.
+His novel, I'll Never Get Out of This World Alive, was published in the spring of 2011, and a collection of short stories called Doghouse Roses followed that June.
 Earle wrote and produced an off-Broadway play about the death of Karla Faye Tucker, the first woman executed since the death penalty was reinstated in Texas.

-In the early 2000s, Earle's album Jerusalem expressed his anti-war, anti-death penalty and his other "leftist views".
-The album's song "John Walker's Blues", about the captured American Taliban fighter John Walker Lindh created controversy.
-Earle responded by appearing on a variety of news and editorial programs and defended the song and his views on patriotism and terrorism.
+In the early 2000s, Earle's album Jerusalem expressed his anti-war, anti-death penalty and his other progressive views, so-called "leftist."
+The album's song "John Walker's Blues," about captured American Taliban fighter John Walker Lindh created controversy.
+Earle responded by appearing on a variety of news and editorial programs and defending the song and his views on patriotism and terrorism.
 His subsequent tour featured the Jerusalem album and was released as the live album Just an American Boy in 2003.

-In 2004, Earle released the album The Revolution Starts Now, a collection of songs influenced by the Iraq War and the policies of the George W. Bush administration and won a Grammy for best contemporary folk album.
+In 2004, Earle released the album The Revolution Starts Now, a collection of songs influenced by the Iraq War and the policies of the George W. Bush administration; it won a Grammy for best contemporary folk album.
 The title song was used by General Motors in a TV advertisement.
 The album was released during the U.S. presidential campaign.

-The song "The Revolution Starts Now" was used in the promotional materials for Michael Moore's anti-war documentary film Fahrenheit 9/11 and appears on the album Songs and Artists That Inspired Fahrenheit 9/11.
-That year Earle was the subject of a documentary DVD called Just an American Boy.
+The song "The Revolution Starts Now" was used in the promotional materials for Michael Moore's antiwar documentary film Fahrenheit 9/11 and appears on the album Songs and Artists That Inspired Fahrenheit 9/11.
+That year, Earle was the subject of a documentary DVD called Just an American Boy.
+It was also used in the "Andor Season 2 trailer."

 In 2006, Earle contributed a cover of Randy Newman's song "Rednecks" to the tribute album Sail Away: The Songs of Randy Newman.
 Earle hosted a radio show on Air America from August 2004 until June 2007.
-Later he began hosting a show called Hardcore Troubadour on the Outlaw Country channel.
+Later, he began hosting a show called Hardcore Troubadour on the Outlaw Country channel.
 Earle is also the subject of two biographies, Steve Earle: Fearless Heart, Outlaw Poet, by David McGee and Hardcore Troubadour: The Life and Near Death of Steve Earle by Lauren St John.